VGE - Vertical Grading Editor

 - Describes any command currrently in progress

-- Details the design information of the nearest PI to the mouse pointer location
+- Details the design information of the nearest PVI to the mouse pointer location

 - Details the exact elevation and distance of the mouse pointer location.